idrinth-api-bench/issues/.github/PULL_REQUEST_TEMPLATE/full.md

 - [ ] tests have been added (if required)
 - [ ] shared code has been extracted in a different file

+## History-UI

+- [ ] mobile view is usable
+- [ ] desktop view is usable
+- [ ] all new texts are added to the translation files (at least the english one)
+- [ ] tests have been added (if required)
+- [ ] shared code has been extracted in a different file

+## History-Microservice

+- [ ] no breaking changes have been added to the api
+- [ ] changes have been documented in the open-api.yml
+- [ ] tests have been written(if necessary)
+- [ ] shared code has been extracted in a different file

 ## Documentation

 - [ ] all documentation is in correct english